top of page

 ROB KERR

-Rob was Development Director for the Canterbury Earthquake Recovery Authority, where he was responsible for a number of the anchor projects in Christchurch central city, including the Margaret Mary playground.
-He was also General Manager - Residential Red Zone for Regenerate Christchurch and led the development of the Ōtākaro Avon River Corridor Regeneration Plan.
+Rob is an engineer and project manager in private practice.
+He was Development Director for the Canterbury Earthquake Recovery Authority, and then General Manager - Residential Red Zone for Regenerate Christchurch where he led the development of the Ōtākaro Avon River Corridor Regeneration Plan.
+In 2023-24 he completed the Clipper Round the World Yacht Race.

 eric.webp